 What supply chain leaders must learn from the baby formula shortage

-Supply chain leaders must learn from the baby formula shortage
+Lessons supply chain leaders must learn from the baby formula shortage.

 A chaotic 2020, packed with unprecedented disruptions, dramatic climate events, and the first major global healthcare crisis in a century, rocked supply chains everywhere.
 Consumer awareness of the supply chain and how it impacts our communities and daily lives erupted virtually overnight.
 First came toilet paper, paper towels, and cleaning supply shortages, then semiconductors, rubber, and now, baby formula.
 Although all these shortages and gaps in the supply chain have come at a cost – accelerating already problematic inflation rates across the globe – for many, the domestic formula shortage is life-threatening.